WeTransfer/wt-api-docs/source/includes/_collect-api.md

 ## Create a new collection

 Collections can be crecated with or without items.
 One the collection has been created, items can be added at any time.
+If you don't add any items, the API will create an empty collection.

 ```shell
 curl https://dev.wetransfer.com/v2/collections \